L0rdLuiz/Landing-Page-Sei-L-News/README.md

 "Sei Lá News" - Second Project from The Odin Project

-This repository contains my second project for The Odin Project, a simple recipes website.
-Built with HTML5 and CSS3 (using Flexbox for layout), the project demonstrates my understanding of responsive layout and centered design principles.
+This repository showcases my second project for The Odin Project: a simple news website.
+Built with HTML5 and CSS3 (using Flexbox for layout), this project demonstrates my understanding of responsive design and layout principles.

 Features:

-*   Responsive layout, adapting to different screen sizes.
+*   (Planned) Responsive design, adapting to various screen sizes.
-*   Clean and centered design.
+*   (Planned) Clean and centered layout.
-*   List of recipes with images.
+*   (Planned) Display of news articles with images and summaries.
+*   (Planned) Basic navigation between different news categories.

 Technologies: